emsusto/emsusto.github.io/jowo2022/index.md

 * Methodologies and design choices that have been employed to address these challenges
 * Potential applications

-The usage of an ontology in system-focused submissions should exeed that of a mere taxonomy.
-These submissions should emphasise how the semantic properties of the ontology enhance the system and aid its intended applications.
+For system-focused submissions, the usage of an ontology in should exeed that of a mere taxonomy.
+These submissions should include a clear discussion of the ways in which semantic properties of the ontology enhance the system and aid its intended use-cases.
+This includes, but is not limited to:

+* Ontology-based data access or data management
+* Symbolic AI
+* Ontology creation, extension and testing

+Review criteria: Reviews will consider the novelty, signidicance and soundness of the respective ontology or system regarding the points discussed above.

 ## Timeline